Namgar: History

 Launching Moscow concerts in March 2001, the group performed at the international festival Riddu Riđđu (Norway) in July 2001 along with Hedningarna, Wimme, Sainkho Namtchylak, Mari Boine, Chirgilchin etc. The collaboration with the festival continues until today (2008), while the group became the official representative of the festival in Russia.

 There were several appearances of the group at Russia's major TV channels and concert venues.
 For some years they would also open exhibitions of a leading Buryat sculptor Dashi Namdakov in Moscow.

 Namgar's debut CD titled Hatar (Dance), was recorded and issued in October 2003 by Moscow World Music label Sketis Music.
-It attracted several international reviews, including Dirty Linen that would endorse both the music and the cover design by Dashi Namdakov (selecting just 2 CDs out of half a dozen Sketis CDs directed to them for review).

-In 2005 Namgar performed at the Rainforest world music festival in Malaysia, in 2007 at Shark Taronalari festival in Uzbekistan, and in 2008 at Alianait Art Festival in Canada.

-In 2006–2007, Namgar were invited to take part in two film soundtracks by Alexei Aigui and his Ensemble 4'33".
-One of these works was for TV detective serial Syschik Putilin (2007), partly staged in Mongolia, and its CD included three tracks by the group, issued as Alexei Aigui / The Prince Of The Wind.
-Ensemble 4'33", Moscow Film Orchestra, 2008.

-In late 2000s, they evolved their repertoire to include compositions with strongly changing rhythm and key.
-In late 2008, they completed a new album Nomad that comprises songs in at least three styles: traditional Mongolian/Buryat music, pop music, and ethno-rock.